terra-money/docs/docs/Concepts/Protocol.md

 The most common proposal types include:

 - `ParameterChangeProposal`: To change the parameters defined in each module.
-- `TaxRateUpdateProposal`: To update tax rate monetary policy lever.
-- `RewardWeightUpdateProposal`: To update the reward weight monetary policy lever
-- `CommunityPoolSpendProposal`: To spend funds in the community pool
+- `CommunityPoolSpendProposal`: To spend funds in the community pool.

-Other issues like large directional changes or any decision requiring manual implementation are submitted as a `TextProposal`.
+- `TextProposal` : To handle other issues like large directional changes or any decision requiring manual implementation.

 ### Voting process